AndersRod/PublicAPIsGrashopperWorkshop/Readme.md

 - Import OSM data with ELK
 - Get lat/long from OSM
 - Convert lat/long to Rhino metric units (and the other way)
-- Gett data from AQIcn
+- Get data from AQIcn
 - Remap temperature data to greyscale color values
 - Color mesh with Mesh Spray
 - Update mesh vertices with height info from color